deKeijzer/KB-74-OPSCHALER/Personal_folders/Brian/portfolio.md

 ### Coursera: Machine Learning by Stanford University
-The mandatory courses at set by the guidelines of the minor have been completed and are listed below.
+The mandatory courses as set by the guidelines of the minor have been completed and are listed below.
 Programming assignments have not been done.
 <p align="center"> <img src="https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/Personal_folders/Brian/appendix/coursera/general.png"> </p>

 The weekly overview: